waal70/home-infra/README.md

 * Point to this file in your ansible.cfg, by setting "vault_password_file = .vault_pass" in the [defaults]-section
 * Set your sensitive info by running: ansible-vault encrypt_string 'some_sensitive_value' --name 'variable_containing_sensitive_stuff'
 * E.g.: ansible-vault encrypt_string 'SuperSecretPassword' --name 'root_pass'.
 The resulting string will be able to be used in your .yaml
+* The string to encrypt should also be hashed, if setting a proper password.
+Do this by mkpasswd -m sha-512
 * Run these commands from the point where your ansible.cfg is also stored, probably the root of your playbook

 ## Services included: